 Consider your resting heart rate

 When most people think about maintaining a healthy body weight, things like fitting into a size 4 or 6 may come to mind.
-But it's about so much more than your outward appearance.
-It's about your overall health—including your resting heart rate, which is the number of times your heart beats per minute when you're sitting still.
+But it’s about so much more than your outward appearance.
+It’s about your overall health—including your resting heart rate, which is the number of times your heart beats per minute when you’re sitting still.
 While a lower resting heart rate is a sign that your heart is working efficiently, a high resting heart rate could be an early warning sign of a heart problem.
-"A healthy range is between 60 and 100 beats per minute with the lower the number indicating better physical fitness independent of weight," Zanini explains.
-So long as you're in a healthy range, you shouldn't fuss too much about losing those last few "vanity pounds."
-If you discover your heart rate is a bit high, try some of these small things you can do every day to improve your heart health.
+“A healthy range is between 60 and 100 beats per minute with the lower the number indicating better physical fitness independent of weight,” Zanini explains.
+So long as you’re in a healthy range, you shouldn’t fuss too much about losing those last few “vanity pounds.”

 You have a healthy waist circumference

 If your middle is home to excess fat, you may be at a higher risk of heart disease, type 2 diabetes, and other chronic diseases, Zanini cautions.
-"A healthy waist circumference for men is less than 40 inches, and women should aim for less than 35 inches."
+“A healthy waist circumference for men is less than 40 inches, and women should aim for less than 35 inches.”
 Not sure how you measure up?
 Wrap a measuring tape just under your belly button to get an accurate reading.
-If you fall beneath the upper limit, there's probably no need to fuss about losing weight for optimal health.
-Unsure of how often to weigh yourself?
-Read this.
+If you fall beneath the upper limit, there’s probably no need to fuss about losing weight for optimal health.

 Trying to lose weight would make you miserable